dixonly/samples/README.md

   If a configuration with exactly the same path already exists on the destination, it will be updated with the configuration from the source.

-  Note that I've only tested this against a destination that's empty, or iteratively a re-run or update of the same configs from the source.
-  As such, all updates will not see conflicts if we assume that the source contains the most up-to-date source of truth for the configs.
-  The configs will be performed with PATCH APIs where the source's revision number is not removed - hence, if the destination has a config with the same path but newer revision, that specific update may fail.
+  When applying to the target, all updates will detect for conflicts because we assume that the source contains the most up-to-date source of truth for the configs.
+The config updates will be performed with PATCH APIs where the source's  revision number is not removed - hence, if the destination has a config with the same path but newer revision, that specific update may fail.

   The --output parameter optionally saves all the configuration that